Free Trade Zone Benefits

 - political and economic stability – Costa Rica is the most stable democracy in Central America, as well as in Latin America as a whole;

 - a thriving export sector – light manufacturers in Costa Rica produce and export more than 4,000 products to over 150 trading partners.
-Cost Rican companies manufactured goods sold for approximately US $9 billion in 2017.
+Costa Rican companies manufactured goods sold for approximately US $9 billion in 2017.

 - fiscal incentives – Companies that operate in the Central American Group’s Green Park enjoy income tax incentives.